 Comments on your blog are more than what you think.
 All the words in your comments count as content.

-If you are writing blog posts to help promote your book, do you allow people to comment on your articles?
+If you are writing blog posts to help promote your book, do you let readers comment on your articles?

 When people leave a comment, it adds to your social proof and can help you build relationships with potential readers.

 But there is much more to the story, and it might surprise you.